kavir-bheeroo/PaymentGateway/README.md

 - Dapper
 - Evolve
 - Docker
+- AutoMapper
+- Autofac

 # To-do
 - Hypermedia link
 - Time request-response
-- Implement an acquirer factory to retrieve acquirer implementation based on configuration
-- Connect to data store using Dapper
-- Add AutoMapper
-- Add Autofac
 - Mask/Encrypt card
 - Benchmarking and performance tuning
 - Document about separation of processors
+- FluentValidation

 # Assumptions
 - For the sake of this test, the routing process has been kept very straight-forward.
 Card scheme and currency are not taken into consideration when routing and all requests are sent to the simulator.